 - Comparative negligence – Texas adheres to the doctrine of comparative negligence.
 Under these laws, the victim’s damages are reduced by their percentage of fault for the accident.
 In addition, they may be unable to recover any damages if they are found to be more than 50% at fault for the accident.

-The attorneys at Shaw Cowart LLP have extensive experience representing homeowners and business owners facing premises liability lawsuits.
+The Austin premises liability defense lawyers at Shaw Cowart LLP have extensive experience representing homeowners and business owners facing premises liability lawsuits.
 We have extensive knowledge of construction standards and building codes in the Austin, Texas area.
 In addition, we have long-standing relationships with safety code experts, engineers and other professionals who understand the technicalities of these cases.
 This background will provide you with the edge you need when facing potentially costly litigation.

-Our lawyers will provide you with aggressive legal defense representation every step of the way.
+Our premises liability defense attorneys in Austin will provide you with aggressive legal defense representation every step of the way.
 We will always recommend the most effective strategy for the unique circumstances of your case.
 Whether the best approach is to seek a settlement through mediation or to defend you in court, our lawyers will help you through this difficult time.